 Quito has its share of robberies and petty crime, but the dangers can be minimized by taking a few precautions.

-- The Mariscal remains a target for muggers and pickpockets, though Plaza Foch and the surrounding streets now have a visible police presence.
+- Mariscal Sucre remains a target for muggers and pickpockets, though Plaza Foch and the surrounding streets now have a visible police presence.
 Take a taxi after dark when traveling more than a few blocks.

 - Because most of the shops and restaurants in the Old Town close in the evening, it can feel sketchy wandering some of its outlying dimly lit blocks alone.
 Pickpocketing, the old-fashioned mustard scam and snatch-and-run robberies do happen here, so keep your wits about you.